10 Different Flowchart Examples & Use Cases

 When using a flowchart template, however, there is always a clear next step that can be acted upon immediately.
 This gives people more motivation to accomplish their tasks in order to progress to the next phase and eliminates any clarity issues around their responsibilities moving forward.

+Example 5.
 Streamlining the Onboarding Process

 Another scenario where documenting internal processes is important is when onboarding new members to a team.
-One of the biggest barriers of the hiring process is getting people up to speed with their role, how the organization operates, and what their individual expectations are.
+One of the biggest barriers of the hiring process is getting people up to speed with their roles, how the organization operates, and what their individual expectations are.
 Especially in terms of understanding their specific role, it can take people months to develop a nuanced understanding of where they fit and what they’re responsible for.

 Giving them a simple visual diagram upfront is one of the best ways to clear up their job description and communicate the required steps they take in their daily tasks.
 This gives people a sheet to reference when they have questions about what comes next and helps set clear end goals.